Facilities Master Plan Objectives

 The 2008-2009 FTE enrollment was over 6,000 students.
 Accordingly, there was an immediate need to support a larger than anticipated enrollment.

 The new Campus Center helped to address a portion of that need, as did completion of the Housing V complex.
-In addition, the completion of the Unified Science Center, Unified Science Center 2, Health Sciences Center, Kramer Hall, Sam Azeez Museum of Woodbine Heritage, Stockton University at Manahawkin, Stockton Marine Science and Environmental Field Station, Atlantic City Academic Building and the Atlantic City Residential Complex will serve to support the projected growth of Stockton over the next decade and beyond.
+In addition, the completion of the Unified Science Center, Unified Science Center 2, Health Sciences Center, Kramer Hall, Sam Azeez Museum of Woodbine Heritage, Stockton University at Manahawkin, Stockton Marine Field Station, Atlantic City Academic Building and the Atlantic City Residential Complex will serve to support the projected growth of Stockton over the next decade and beyond.

 In 2005, Stockton prepared an in-house Master Plan focusing on the Academic Core Area which proposed replacement of the large existing surface parking lots with green space, buildings and parking garages.
 The “campus green” began construction in 2011 with the Unified Science Center and followed in 2015 with the construction of the Unified Science Center 2 and the Health Sciences Center.
 It is anticipated in future budgets to construct the fourth and final building on the Academic Quadrangle.
 The Academic Core is a previously developed area, so there is no impact to any wetlands, buffers, or critical habitat for threatened and endangered species; in fact, this Master Plan Update reintroduces substantial green space and pervious surface to a previously developed area.